 Minimally invasive heart surgery

-In one type of minimally invasive heart surgery, surgeons make small incisions in the side of your chest, between your ribs, to reach your heart.
-Surgeons conduct the procedure using long instruments.
+In minimally invasive heart surgery, surgeons make small incisions in the side of the chest, between the ribs, to reach the heart.
+Surgeons perform the procedure using long instruments.

 Why it's done

 Many types of heart procedures can be done with minimally invasive heart surgery.
 Examples include: